cblair/docset_from_html/README.md

 The file is a JSON dictionary of dictionaries.
 The keys are the HTML element to select.
 The value dictonary defines what attributes to assign to the HTML selection.
-The element in the HTML document *must have an &lt;a&gt name attribute* for docset_from_html to reference the element, otherwise it will only reference the page (not optimal).
+The element in the HTML document *must have an &lt;a&gt; name attribute* for docset_from_html to reference the element, otherwise it will only reference the page (not optimal).